 “Home equity is a great option to finance large projects like a kitchen renovation that will increase a home’s value over time,” Brunker says.
 “Many times, these investments will pay for themselves by increasing the home’s value.”

-Other home improvements that yield a solid return on investment include garage and entry door replacements, a new deck, a new roof or an outdoor area addition, like a patio.
+Other home improvements that yield a solid return on investment include garage and entry door replacements, a new deck, a new roof or an outdoor area addition, such as a patio.

-Another reason to consider a home equity loan or HELOC for home improvements is that you can deduct the interest paid on home equity loans of up to $750,000 if you use home equity funds to buy, build or substantially improve the home that secures the loan.
+Another reason to consider a home equity loan or HELOC for home improvements is that you can deduct the interest paid on home equity loans of up to $750,000 if you use the loan funds to buy, build or substantially improve the home that secures the loan.

-Why use home equity for this: You can use the value of your home in order to increase that value.
+Why use home equity for this: You can use the value of your home to increase that value.

 Takeaway: Before using home equity for home improvements, do research to see if the improvement will produce a good return on investment.